guigolab/sQTLseekeR2/README.md

 Or maybe they differ only in parts not affected by the SNP.
 In this situation, it's not surprising for more than two transcripts to be affected.

+`sqtl.plot` function was implemented for this purpose.
+There is an example at the end of the [R-markdown Overview](docs/sQTLseekeR-Overview.md).